ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 Stockholm-Branch#
 ```

 Next, verify that the control connections are successfully established with the SD-WAN Manager (vManage) and the SD-WAN Controller (vSmart) on each WAN-Edge device.
 This step ensures that the WAN-Edge routers are fully integrated into the SD-WAN fabric.
-Additionally, confirm that OMP (Overlay Management Protocol) peering is active on each WAN-Edge router, as this is critical for route exchange and the implementation of SD-WAN policies.

 ```{ .ios, .no-copy}
 Stockholm-Branch#show sdwan control connections